-For example, in VHDL, capital "A" and lowercase "a" are the same name, but $A \in W$ and $a \in W$ different names.
+For example, in VHDL, capital "A" and lowercase "a" are the same name, but \A\ and \a\ are two different names set_location A10 (This command will succeed.) set_location a10 (This command will fail.)

 However, in a Verilog netlist, an instance named "A10" will fail if spelled as "a10" in the set_location command: